A female business professor stands in front of a classroom during a business class lecture

 A black female student in a Spalding volleyball long sleeve shirt smiles directly at the camera in a portrait shot

-Spalding’s Accounting program is led by
+Spalding’s Business program is led by

 School of Business faculty